waterloop/executive-dashboard/README.md

 ## BACKEND:

-- When modifying `package.json` with backend libraries / scripts / anything backend-dependent, ensure you also update `package-docker.json` with the same info.
 - The docker commands will create containers (instances) of the image without deleting them afterwards.
 To reclaim space, please run `docker system prune` every once in a while.